ibmresilient/resilient-python-api/python/README.md

 # Python Examples (python directory)

-This directory contains the Co3 Python client librari (co3 subdirectory) and examples for the CAF and REST APIs (examples subdirectory)
+This directory contains the Resilient Python client library (co3 subdirectory) and examples for the CAF and REST APIs (examples subdirectory)

 ## Certificates
 Note that in order to connect to the server, you must provide the server's